tkambler/gizmo/README.md

 ## Examples

-### Creating a New Gizmo Component
+### Creating a New GizmoJS Component

-In the following example, a RequireJS module is created in which we define a new Gizmo component.
+In the following example, a RequireJS module is created in which we define a new GizmoJS component.
 We "require" a template, which is passed to the component.
 In this example, we're using the RequireJS [text plugin](https://github.com/requirejs/text) -  but you could just as easily use something more sophisticated such as [Handlebars](https://github.com/SlexAxton/require-handlebars-plugin).
 We also require a stylesheet containing rules specific to this component.
-As a result, a developer needing to implement this component need only require a single module and instantiate it, as shown in the next example.
+As a result, a developer who is implementing this component need only require a single module and instantiate it - all related dependencies, including templates and stylesheets, are loaded on-demand.

+#### Full Example - Defining the Component

 ```javascript
 define([